-The Excel AVERAGE function returns the average of values supplied as multiple arguments.
+The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
 AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.

 The Excel HARMEAN function returns the harmonic mean for a set of numeric values.
 The harmonic mean is the reciprocal of the arithmetic mean of reciprocals.
-Harmonic mean can be used to calculate a mean that reduces the impact of outliers.
+Harmonic mean can be used to calculate a mean that reduces the impact of large outliers...